Book your free consultation

 Soffits

-The word soffit is derived from the French word for "formed as a ceiling" and the Latin term for "to fix underneath."
-Soffits, or also commonly known as eaves, are often an overlooked aspect of the home.
-Bubbled, crazed and peeling paint on soffits is a sure sign that your soffits are requiring a freshen up.
+The word soffit is derived from the French word for “formed as a ceiling” and the Latin term for “to fix underneath.”
+Soffits, also commonly known as eaves, are often an overlooked aspect of the home.
+Bubbled, crazed, and peeling paint on soffits is a sure sign that they require a freshen up.
+For older homes, soffits may contain bonded asbestos, making restoration inadvisable as they don’t come up well after painting.
+It’s essential to consider soffit replacement in such cases to ensure safety and compliance with modern building standards.

 There are several signs/indicators that the soffit and/or fascia may be in of need repair or replacement.
 These would include: